bregman-arie/devops-exercises/prepare_for_interview.md

 * It will make you practice coding
 * It will be something you can add to your resume and talk about with the interviewer
 * Depends on size and complexity, it can teach you something about design in general
-* Depends on adoption, it can you teach you about managing Open Source projects
+* Depends on adoption, it can teach you about managing Open Source projects

 Same here, don't overthink what your project should be about.
 Just go and build something :)